Yungas sparrow: Distribution and habitat

 The Yungas sparrow is a year-round resident of the Southern Andean Yungas, a narrow region on the eastern side of the Andes in southwestern Bolivia and northwestern Argentina.
 The area is characterized by a subtropical highland climate and evergreen forest.

 Vocalization

 The Yungas sparrow's song is a series of chirps that contrast with the complex trills of the Chaco sparrow.

-Status

-The IUCN has not evaluated the Yungas sparrow.